 The Scottish Borders has its share of historic and grand stately homes and castles open to the public with their beautifully manicured gardens and treasure troves of paintings and artefacts.
 After taking in all that history, unwind with a coffee and cake in their on site restaurants and giftshops.
 From Abbotsford House in Galashiels, the beautiful home of the great writer Sir Walter Scott, Manderston House, Mellerstain House, the magnificent Floors Castle and Thirlestane Castle to name but a few within a short drive, will not fail to impress.

-The area has a wealth of dog friendly walking routes for all abilities.
+The Scottish Borders has a wealth of dog friendly walking routes for all abilities.
 Melrose is the starting point for St. Cuthbert’s Way which charts the historic trail of this revered seventh century Saint on a 62 mile walk between Melrose Abbey and the Holy Island of Lindisfarne.
 St Cuthberts Way passes through the village of Bowden where you can begin your ramble from the front door.
 The area also has the Southern Upland Way, Borders Abbeys Way and Sir Walter Scott’s Way for planned routes.
+There are maps and walking books in the cottage for you to plan your route.

 For golf fans, the picturesque 9 hole Melrose Golf Club sits in the shadow of the Eildon Hills while the 18 hole courses at Galashiels and Torwoodlee both sit nearby.
 Alternatively choose from over 30 courses within a 30 mile radius including the fantastic championship courses at Cardrona in Tweeddale or The Roxburghe at Kelso.
 Scroll down for more details at the end of this list.